Intellectual Property Department

 A: No, your registration will keep the same number.

-Revocation of registration for non-use
+Revocation of registration on grounds of non-use

 Q: If I take proceedings to revoke a registration on the grounds of non-use under section 52(2)(a) of the Trade Marks Ordinance (Cap.559), from when do I count the three-year period of non-use?